lightning/bolts/02-peer-protocol.md

 There's little point offering spam updates: it implies a bug.

 The `num_htlcs` field is redundant, but makes the packet length check fully self-contained.

+The recommendation to require recent messages recognizes the reality that networks are unreliable: nodes might not realize their peers are offline until after sending `commitment_signed`.
+Once `commitment_signed` is sent, the sender considers itself bound to those HTLCs, and cannot fail the related incoming HTLCs until the output HTLCs are fully resolved.

 ### Completing the Transition to the Updated State: `revoke_and_ack`